Living with HIV

 - If you are living with HIV, there are resources that can help you find a health care provider, pay for your medicines, locate affordable housing, and get help with mental health issues.

 - The Ryan White HIV/AIDS Program is a federal program designed to help people with HIV get the medical care and other support services they need.
-The Health Resources and Services Administration (HRSA) explains who is eligible for Ryan White HIV/AIDS Program services and where to find help on their website: Get HIV Care and Treatment.
+Visit the Get HIV Care and Treatment webpage on the Health Resources and Services Administration (HRSA) website to find out who is eligible for Ryan White HIV/AIDS Program services and where to find help.

-- The Service Locator from HIV.gov can help you locate HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance, and substance abuse treatment resources in your area.
+- The HIV Testing Sites and Care Services Locator from HIV.gov can help you locate HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment resources in your area.

-- If you have questions about HIV treatment or need help finding a clinical trial, AIDSinfo health information specialists can assist you.
-Visit the Contact Us page to find out how to get in touch.
+- If you have questions about HIV treatment or need help finding an HIV/AIDS-related clinical trial, AIDSinfo health information specialists can assist you.
+Visit the AIDSinfo Contact Us page to find out how to get in touch.

 How do I find a health care provider?

 Health care providers are an essential part of successful HIV treatment.
-They prescribe medicines to treat HIV and other conditions, order tests to monitor their patients’ health, and answer any health-related questions you may have.
+They prescribe HIV medicines and order tests to monitor their patients’ health.
+People with HIV work with their health care providers to select an HIV regimen that works best for their needs.

 Explore the resources below to get help finding a health care provider: